 4. Include offers

 Loyalty reward programs that give an initial benefit and then accrue points per dollar on a spend work well.
-A full 73% of diners report that they think points accumulation is a ‘very important’ or ‘extremely important’ feature in a restaurant loyalty program.
+A full 73% of diners report that they think points accumulation is a ‘very important’ or ‘extremely important’ feature in a restaurant loyalty program, according to Software Advice.

 What works even better than points accumulation is to combine this with strategically timed and targeted benefits for your loyalty customers that aren’t available to non-members.